alixgamer175/Duino-Universal-Miner/README.md

 # This Miner Work On Every Python Supported Device

-For Android Use Pydroid
+For Android Use Pydroid 3

 Fir ESP Use Instructions Inside Micropython Folder

-For Windows , Mac And Linux Use Python
+For Windows , Mac And Linux Use Python3

 # Works On `Only Few Commands`